 Activity 4.3.5: Assess the liveability of regional cities in Victoria, using a liveability performance framework

-Project Leader: Marco Amati
+Project Leader: Marco Amati, RMIT

 This project traces how local governments develop green infrastructure strategies and points to the pathways that urban decision-makers such as planners, arborists and environmental professionals can use in developing green infrastructure.
 It draws on past work in CAUL, specifically 3.1, 3.8, 3.9, 4.2 and 3.10, but also seeks to integrate the work that is being done in this area by other groups such as 202020Vision, Macquarie University and Victoria University.
 (Note that a section of this work, specifically about preserving urban trees on private

-Subproject 4.7 - Towards an Indigenous-led research agenda
+4.7 - Towards an Indigenous-led research agenda

-Project Leaders: A/Prof Libby Porter, Lauren Arabena
+Project Leaders: Libby Porter, RMIT

 The project Toward an Indigenous-Led research agenda is about working out better models for enabling Indigenous communities to define and direct research that is of importance and value to them.
 Overall, 4.2 represents a working model of how cities' greening performance can be benchmarked against one another as a contribution to City Deals.